 Scuba Diving and Snorkelling

-The waters around the South coast of Lombok are pretty undiscovered when it comes to scuba diving compared to places like the Gili Islands.
-A couple of dive shops have recently opened in Kuta Lombok and are taking divers to new and uncrowded spots with pristine waters full of beautiful coral, fish, rays and macro – to find out more check out our blog post.
-We highly recommend a scuba or snorkeling trip here before the area gets on the map!
-Dive shops include: Blue Marlin, Seagypsies Lombok and Scuba Froggy.
+The waters around the South east coast of Lombok are pretty undiscovered when it comes to scuba diving compared to places like the Gili Islands.
+Only recently have dive shops moved into the area taking divers to new and uncrowded spots with pristine waters full of beautiful coral, fish, rays and macro – to find out more check out our blog post.
+We highly recommend a scuba or snorkeling trip with Blue Marlin before the area gets on the map!

 Other water sports